 Native Tool Integration

-HORUS transparently proxies cargo, pip, and cmake so they work inside HORUS projects without any changes to your workflow.
-When you run these tools inside a HORUS project directory, commands are routed through the HORUS build pipeline: native build files are generated from horus.toml, the real tool runs against those files, and any dependency changes sync back to horus.toml.
+You want to use cargo, pip, and cmake the way you always have, but inside a HORUS project where horus.toml is the source of truth.
+HORUS transparently proxies these tools so commands are routed through the build pipeline: native build files are generated from horus.toml, the real tool runs against those files, and dependency changes sync back to horus.toml.
 Outside a HORUS project, the tools behave exactly as they normally would.

 How It Works